Execute a Free Missouri Warrant Search (Wanted Person Lookup)

 Phone: (816)-407-3570

-Search for Warrants Through Municipal Agencies & Courts in Missouri
+Search for Warrants via Municipal Agencies & Courts in MO

 Cities in Missouri have resources for those searching for warrants through their municipal courts or as a public records request from the municipality or the police department.
 The following larger cities provide the resources for executing a warrant search.